oppia/oppia-web-developer-docs/Validation-of-handler-args.md

     }
 }
 ```

 #### Case 2:

-The cases for which validate method is written in domain class but they are designed differently like in some domain class, validate_dict() method is present which validates the dictionary form of the data directly and in some cases validate method needs some extra arguments like a flag for strict validation.
+The cases for which validate method is written in domain classes but they are designed differently like in some domain class, validate_dict() method is present which validates the dictionary form of the data directly and in some cases validate method needs some extra arguments like a flag for strict validation.
 Since there is no general way to handle these cases, a separate method should be written for each such argument in the domain_objects_validator file which calls each validate method uniquely.
 The newly written method of the domain_objects_validator file should be directly passed into the schema with a schema key named ‘validation_method’.
 Schema for these cases should have the two keys as follows:
 1. **type**: 'object_dict'
 2. **validation_method**: method written in domain_objects_validator for calling validate method from domain class directly.